“Testing can show the presence of bugs, but not their absence.” [Edsger W. Dijkstra]

 • systematically isolate even sporadic application errors

-• convincingly show auditors the correct bugfree application over a longer time period (single log files could be manipulated but a larger set of log files does convince)
+• convincingly show auditors the correct bugfree application over a longer time period (single log files could be manipulated but a larger set of log files is convincing)

 • measure the throughput time of whole processes